-Potential for Target Device Wipe: While there are reports that the device might wipe a device that has been set by the user to wipe after 10 unsuccessful attempts, testing by the author has not resulted in that outcome.
+Potential for Target Device Wipe: There are reports that the device could wipe a device that has been set by the user to wipe after 10 unsuccessful attempts.
+Testing by the author on an iOS 7 device did not result in that outcome.
 Additionally, Apple security announcements seem to confirm that it is possible to attack some un-patched iOS devices beyond the user set limit by use of hardware devices (see links at the end of this paper for further information).